genjax-dev/genjax-chi/docs/library/generative_functions.md

         summary:
           attributes: true

-## `StaticGenerativeFunction`: a programmatic language
+## `Fn`: a programmatic language

-For any serious work, you'll want a way to combine generative functions together, mixing deterministic functions with sampling. `StaticGenerativeFunction` is a way to do that: it supports the use of a JAX compatible subset of Python to author generative functions.
+For any serious work, you'll want a way to combine generative functions together, mixing deterministic functions with sampling. `Fn` is a way to do that: it supports the use of a JAX compatible subset of Python to author generative functions.
 It also supports the ability _to invoke_ other generative functions: instances of this type (and any other type of generative function) can then be used in larger generative programs.

-::: genjax.StaticGenerativeFunction
+::: genjax.Fn
     options:
         show_root_heading: true
         members: